run-ai/docs/docs/admin/integration/argo-workflows.md

 ## Create a Run:ai Project

 Using the Run:ai user interface, create a Run:ai Project.
-A Project named `team-a` will create a Kubernetes namespace named `runai-team-a`
+A Project named `team-a` will create a Kubernetes namespace named `runai-team-a`.

 ## Run an Argo Workflow with Run:ai